 Just like all drug laws, in Virginia, drug distribution laws vary from other states.
-For instance, marijuana is legally sold in many states, however, in the state of Virginia, such drug remains illegal and its consequences are penalties remain to be severe.
-The state of Virginia takes drug charges very seriously and the penalties associated with them as well.
+For instance, marijuana is a drug that is legally sold in many states, however, in the state of Virginia, this drug remains illegal and its consequences and penalties remain severe.
+The state of Virginia takes drug laws very seriously and the penalties associated with them are as well.

 The basics of Virginia’s drug distribution laws